 Membership in the Conductor's Circle brings each donor the dual satisfaction of encouraging the Orchestra of today and perpetuating the Orchestra of tomorrow.

 As of August 2013, the Symphony Trust has holdings of $6.8 million.
 The intent of the Trust is to provide on-going annual support of the QCSO through annual distributions.
 The Trust Committee includes: Dan Churchill, Robert Hanson, Jill McLaughlin, Peter McAndrews, Don Pedersen, Gregory P. Schermer, and Scott Van Vooren.

-For more information about the Conductor's Circle please call Paul Plagenz at 563.424-7735 or email him at firstname.lastname@example.org.
+For more information about the Conductor's Circle please call Steve Mohr at 563.424.7735 or use the form below to email him.

 The Next Century

 Strategic objectives include addressing critical challenges in two inherently interlinked areas: education and audience growth.

 • Annual guest artist residencies to augment our current educational programs, as well provide inspiration to pursue excellence no matter their calling

 • Continue and grow the current K-12 educational engagement programs, as well pursue new opportunities to support area music educators in their educational curriculum

 • Expand the performance and educational opportunities of the five current youth training ensembles , including the goal of keeping music instruction affordable through need based youth scholarships and a loaned instrument program.

 • Engage surrounding communities within a 60 mile radius with targeted marketing efforts -- additional educational offerings and smaller run-out concerts